If you're in town then come and visit us at:

 but when the 18th century pieces do have a mark, the hallmarks can be so tiny that they

-are all but impossible to find so look carefully.
+are all but impossible to find, so you have to look carefully and usually

 pendant or ornament,